 Image credit: @diggersite

-2. Conquer the obstacle courses and ziplines at Forest Adventure
+24. Conquer the ziplines at Forest Adventure

 Image credit: @linggermaine

-3. Have a meal in a restaurant where kids eat for free
+25. Have a meal in a restaurant where kids eat for free

-Bouncy castle at Cafe Melba
+Bouncy castle at Cafe Melba.

 Image credit: @cafemelbasingapore

 Food: the glorious thing that keeps us all alive, made even better when it comes free for your hungry hippo child.
-Check out Cafe Melba at Goodman Arts Centre, where kids eat for free every Monday and can have fun with their bouncy castle, tic-tac-toe station, art and craft space and soccer yard.
+There are plenty of restaurants out there where kids can eat free – think ramen, vegan food and even buffets.

-5. Avoid the sun at indoor playgrounds in malls
+26. Avoid the sun at indoor playgrounds in malls

-Image credit: @mylittlegiantsg
+Image credit: @w00sunny

-6. Learn about the life cycle of frogs at Jurong Frog Farm
+27. Learn about the life cycle of frogs at Jurong Frog Farm

 Image credit: @rezalzapata